-Here’s a harsh reality – some countries really don’t want to be part of CRS, but sign up because they were intimidated, want to get off some “gray list”, etc. Some are skeptical that all of the participating countries are actually able to exchange information.
+Here’s a harsh reality – some countries really don’t want to be part of CRS but sign up because they were intimidated and want to get off some financial ‘grey list’ they’d been placed on.
+Other states are sceptical that all the participating countries are actually able to exchange information.

-For example, you find banks where the FATCA compliance forms are a total mess, or where both checkboxes say “No”. (“Are you a US citizen?”, check “No” or “No” here, please.)
-Other countries claim that while they have signed, there is no real mechanism in place locally to take part.
-You’d imagine this will change over time, but expect Belgium to enforce things more strictly than, say, Vanuatu.
+Other countries claim that while they have signed up, there’s no local mechanism to utilise.
+You’d imagine this will change over time, but expect Belgium to enforce things more strictly than Vanuatu.

-Again, compliance with your local laws is the most important element.
-‘Hiding’ money is a thing of the past, and will usually catch up with you, so follow your requirements or find a legal way to change them.
+Again, compliance with local laws is the most crucial element in all of this.
+‘Hiding’ money is a thing of the past and will almost certainly catch up with you, so follow your requirements or find a legal way to change them.

 For exclusive access to hand-picked insights on global investments, citizenship and residency, real estate, tax strategies, and diversified living, sign up for our Weekly Rundown.

-At Nomad Capitalist, we create holistic strategies for high-net-worth individuals to protect all their assets, including high-yielding investment options.
-We advise on the best jurisdictions for your investments, combined within a tax, immigration, and asset protection strategy designed specifically for your needs.
+Remember, at Nomad Capitalist, we create holistic strategies for high-net-worth individuals to protect all their assets, including high-yielding investment options.
+We advise on the best jurisdictions for second citizenship, investments combined within a tax, and asset protection strategy designed specifically for your needs.